STOCD/OSCR-UI/distribution/README.md

 apt install -f ./oscr-ui.deb
 ```
 - Unpacks the contents to `/opt/oscr-ui`, `/usr/share/applications/oscr-ui.desktop`, etc
-- Registers the package manager metadata with `dpkg` so the system becomes aware which files belong to which package
+- Automatically registers the package manager metadata with `dpkg` so the system becomes aware which files belong to which package
   - This is the biggest advantage.
 - Allows uninstallation by name (apt remove oscr-ui), because it recorded which files it put there.
+  - Does not remove settings.
 - uses `-f` flag to install dependencies

+To check whether it was installed correctly: `apt list --installed oscr-ui`

+Use `dpkg -L oscr-ui` to list registered files for OSCR-UI.

 For `.deb`, `fpm` is the simplest route that could be integrated into GitHub workflows as well: